adamPlusPlus/FeatSpec/reference/pipeline-steps/core/praxis.md

 **CRITICAL**: Your task is to **IDENTIFY and ARTICULATE** the praxis (method, process, operation) that **already exists** in the input, not to create a new praxis.
 The praxis is already present in the input—you must reveal it, not invent it.

+**CRITICAL - Context Integration**:
+- **Previous Steps Available**: All previously established cAtoms, ccompounds (compound structures), and cElements from previous steps (Theoria, Doctrine, Praxis, Poiesis) are available in the conversation history
+- **You MUST consider**: All cAtoms, ccompounds, and cElements from previous steps when analyzing the current input
+- **Fresh Input**: The input field contains NEW input specific to this step that should be processed
+- **Integration**: Your analysis should integrate both:
+  1. Previously established foundations (cAtoms, ccompounds, cElements) from conversation history
+  2. Fresh input provided in the current step's input field
+- **Reference Previous**: When extracting praxis cNodes, reference and build upon cAtoms, ccompounds, and cElements from previous steps
+- **Build Upon**: Your praxis should build upon the axiomatic foundations (cAtoms) and structures (ccompounds, cElements) already established

 ---

 ## File Watching Instructions